vikramoff24/react-pdf-from-images/README.md

 # React app for converting uploaded images to PDF

-This project is a non TypeScript version of [pixochi`s](https://github.com/pixochi/pdf-from-images-react-app)pdf-from-images-react-app.
+This project is a non TypeScript version of [pixochi`s] (https://github.com/pixochi/pdf-from-images-react-app)pdf-from-images-react-app.

 Read more about the original app: [Generating PDF from Images on the Client-side With React](https://jakub-kozak.medium.com/generating-pdf-from-images-on-the-client-side-with-react-a971b61de28c).